xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug (gil)   Fix bug when pasting single effects and fix copy row bug when multiple effects are selected.
     -- bug (gil)   Clear waveform when switching to an animation.
 Fixes #469.
     -- bug (gil)   Fix crash when moving multiple effects introduced by previous change to fix overlap error.
 Fixes #472.
     -- enh (dkulp) If "ModelGroup" has node/strand effects in sequence, allow mapping those to new models at load.